arouyan/lakeFS/docs/quickstart/first_commit.md

   1. Download the CLI binary:

      The CLI binary can be downloaded from the official [lakeFS releases](https://github.com/treeverse/lakeFS/releases) published on GitHub under "Assets".
-Unless you need a specific previous version of the CLI, it is recommended to download the most recently released version.
+Unless you need a specific previous version of the CLI, it's recommended to download the most recently released version.

       ![Release Assets]({{ site.baseurl }}/assets/img/lakefs-release-asset.png)